PhysGame/PhysGame/README.md

 If you find the code and paper useful for your research, please consider staring this repo and citing our paper:

 ```
+@article{cao2024physgame,
+      title={PhysGame: Uncovering Physical Commonsense Violations in Gameplay Videos},
+      author={Cao, Meng and Tang, Haoran and Zhao, Haoze and Guo, Hangyu and Liu, Jiaheng and Zhang, Ge and Liu, Ruyang and Sun, Qiang and Reid, Ian and Liang, Xiaodan},
+      journal={arXiv preprint arXiv:2412.01800},
+      year={2024},
+}
 @article{liu2024ppllava,
   title={PPLLaVA: Varied Video Sequence Understanding With Prompt Guidance},
   author={Liu, Ruyang and Tang, Haoran and Liu, Haibo and Ge, Yixiao and Shan, Ying and Li, Chen and Yang, Jiankun},